Christianity in Afghanistan: Taliban Rule

-Afghanistan is currently number one on Open Doors’ 2022 World Watch List, an annual ranking of the 50 countries where Christians face the most extreme persecution.
+Afghanistan was number one on Open Doors’ 2022 World Watch List, an annual ranking of the 50 countries where Christians face the most extreme persecution.
+In 2023 the country was ranked number 9; this was mainly due to the Taliban focusing on politics rather than non-Muslims.

 After the Taliban retook control of the country in August 2021, the USCIRF warned that Christians in the country were in "extreme danger."
 Many fled and sought asylum, while the few Christians left in the country reported that they were in hiding from Taliban sweeps.
 The Taliban falsely claims that there are "no Christians" remaining in Afghanistan.

 Closet Christians

 Despite societal restrictions, many sources claim that there is a secret underground community of Afghan Christians living in Afghanistan.
-The US Department of State has stated that estimates of the size of this group range from 500 to 8000 individuals.
+The US Department of State has stated that estimates of the size of this group range from 500 to 8,000 individuals.
 However, estimates of the size of the Afghan Christian community in Afghanistan are not reliable.
 Due to Afghanistan's hostile legal environment, Afghan Christians secretly practice their faith in private homes.
-The complete Bible is available online in Dari, and the New Testament is available in Pashto.
+The complete Bible is available online in Pashto, in the Yusufzai dialect.